Sharon Brant: Plenty, March 3 – April 28, 2018

 MINUS SPACE en Oaxaca: Panorama de 31 artistas internacionales, Multiple Cultural Venues, Oaxaca, Mexico, March 15 – April 30, 2012

 Escape from New York, The Engine Room, Massey University, Wellington, New Zealand, April 22 – May 8, 2010

 Escape from New York, Project Space Spare Room, RMIT University, Melbourne, Australia, May 8-29, 2009

 Minus Space, P.S.1 Contemporary Art Center / MoMA, NYC, October 19, 2008 – May 4, 2009

 Escape from New York, Sydney Non Objective, Sydney, Australia, August 3 – September 2, 2007

+Brant was a member of A.I.R.
+Gallery from 1989-1996, the first artist-run gallery for women in the United States founded in 1972.
+She has been a member of American Abstract Artists since 2004.
 In 2012, Brant was awarded a grant from the Adolph and Esther Gottlieb Foundation.
-Her work has been reviewed in Artforum, The New York Times, ARTnews, Art International, Arts Magazine, and The Brooklyn Rail, among others.
-She studied at the Kansas City Art Institute in Missouri from 1962-1965.
+Her work has been reviewed in Artforum, ARTnews, Art International, Arts Magazine, The Brooklyn Rail, Hyperallergic, and The New York Times, among many other publications.

 I want to mystify myself.
 I want to look at my own drawing or painting and say, what is that, and feel mystified by it.
 I ask myself as I paint, what is a painting.
 Optically and psychologically it evokes a feeling as I view it.
 There may appear an implied illusionism of space, but it is the emotional space I want to enter, a pause from the world.
 This kind of space does exist.